-Was an italian mason, Arturo Reghini (1878-1946), to write one of the most comprehensive document on masonic Delta and Pythagorean tetraktys.
+Was an Italian mason, Arturo Reghini (1878-1946), to write one of the most comprehensive documents on masonic Delta and Pythagorean tetraktys.

 Sacred Numbers, Sacred Geometry and Acoustics.
-All of them playing an important role in the interdicted part of Alchemy keys.
+All of them play an important role in the interdicted part of Alchemy keys.
 While sharing common sources on these topics, nowadays Alchemy and Masonry are revealing different and sometimes conflicting aims.
 Alchemy is a discipline without brotherhood, Masonry is a brotherhood without discipline.
-Most of misleading beliefs on Alchemy have been spread around by Masonry.
-Reghini, educated in maths, nom de plume Pietro Negri, although an highly ranked mason was one of the most italian prominent hermetic researcher.
+Most misleading beliefs on Alchemy have been spread around by Masonry.
+Reghini, educated in maths, nom de plume Pietro Negri, although a highly ranked Mason was one of the most Italian prominent hermetic researchers.
 His aversion to fascism, after an early trusting endorsement, was finally overtly ended.
-I Thought that a serial translated divulgation of his “ I Numeri Sacri nella Tradizione Pitagorica Massonica” or “ Sacred Numbers in Traditional Pythagorean Masonry) posthumous published in Roma 1947, could be of some interest.
+I thought that a serial translated divulgation of his “ I Numeri Sacri nella Tradizione Pitagorica Massonica” or “ Sacred Numbers in Traditional Pythagorean Masonry) posthumously published in Roma 1947, could be of some interest.
 My translation is as follows:

 The Pythagorean Tetractys and Masonic Delta.

 “Bless us, divine number generating gods and humans, sacred tetraktys, containing the root and source of creation that eternally regenerates”.
 Golden Verses.